cblevins/sp25-data/_modules/github-intro.md

 ### Get Set Up

 - If you have not done so already, follow [these instructions]({{site.baseurl}}/modules/installing-github/) to sign up for a Github account and install GitHub Desktop
-- If you have not done so already, create a course folder on your computer named `working-with-data` (I would recommend somewhere easy for you to navigate to and near the "root" of your computer - ex. in your "Documents" folder or something similar)
+- If you have not done so already in a previous tutorial, make sure you've created a course folder on your computer named `working-with-data` (I would recommend somewhere easy for you to navigate to and near the "root" of your computer - ex. in your "Documents" folder or something similar)
 - Open GitHub Desktop and log in with your GitHub account

 ### Fork the Course Repository

 - The first step is to "fork" the `sp25-data-materials` repository - this creates a duplicate copy of the instructor's repository of course materials within your own Github account.
+- Make sure you're logged into GitHub
-- Go to https://github.com/cblevins/sp25-data-materials in your web browser
+- Go to <https://github.com/cblevins/sp25-data-materials> in your web browser
 - Click the "Fork" button in the top-right corner
-- **Change the name of the repository** from `sp25-data-materials` to add your last name - ex. `blevins-sp25-data-materials`.
+- **Change the name of the repository** from `sp25-data-materials` to add your last name to the start of the repository name - ex. `blevins-sp25-data-materials`.
 This is not technically necessary, but will help future you keep the different repositories straight (ie. your instructor's and your own)
 - Leave all other settings at their defaults and click "Create fork"
 - Wait a moment while GitHub copies the repository to your account
+- Go to your main user account page on GitHub: <https://github.com/yourusername>
+- Click `Repositories` and you should see the new repository you just forked (copied) from the instructor.
+This is **your** version of the class material repository, living on GitHub's servers.

+But you'll also want to also be able to work with this material on your own computer, not through a web browser on GithHub's servers.
+Which brings us to....

 ### Clone Your Fork Using GitHub Desktop

+- To get your forked repostiroy onto your local computer, you are going to "clone" it
 - Open GitHub Desktop
 - Click "File" -> "Clone Repository"
 - Select the tab Github.com